PHBS/RM-QF/files/quant_topics.md

   * Quantopian (The Place For Learning Quant Finance): [Link](https://www.quantopian.com/)
   * Github.com

+## Caultion
+  * Stochastic Process
+    * What is the characteritics of stochastic processes?
+    * Why are they popular?
+What are the strength/weakness?
+  * Derivatives
+    * What is the economic background of the derivative products?
+    * Why certain products are popular?

 # Buy Side Research
 * Less established as an academic research.